What Does a Certified Nursing Assistant Do?

 - Help maintain a clean and organized environment

-What is required to become a CNA?
-The steps you need to take
+What steps are required to become a CNA?

 Students who want to become nursing assistants must have a high school diploma or equivalent.
 They will complete a state-approved certificate or diploma program that includes classroom instruction and supervised, on-the-job training.